-- You can easily swap out the chocolate kiss candy on top with Reese’s miniature peanut butter cups.
-The peanut butter cups tend to melt because of the warm cookies, so once the cookies have cooled enough place them in the refrigerator for 15-20 minutes so it can firm up again.
+- You can easily swap out the chocolate kiss candies on top with Reese’s miniature peanut butter cups.
+The peanut butter cups tend to melt because of the warm cookies, so once the cookies have cooled enough place them in the refrigerator for about 20 minutes so the chocolate can firm up.

 - 1 and ½ cups (190 grams) all-purpose flour, spooned & leveled